EMU circulation planning for Silesian Railways: case study and a quantum approach: Introduction

 We recognize the following research gaps.
-Existing optimization models can grow to sizes that are difficult to handle for realistic instances.
-In theory, quantum computing promises to address such large-scale problems in a reasonable time once the technology matures.
-However, we are currently in the NISQ era, in which quantum devices are small and prone to errors.
-It is therefore important to assess the present stage of development of quantum approaches for the practical problem of railway rolling stock circulation planning.
-There is little literature on quantum computing or quantum-inspired approaches for the rolling stock circulation planning, to our knowledge, limited to the article~\cite{grozea2021optimising}, where the problem of rolling stock circulation planning on the German Railways network was examined.
+From the railway application perspective, there is no model available in the literature with the exact inputs and outputs required by the industrial railway operator.
+While our model belongs to the general family of rolling stock circulation models, it incorporates several operator-specific requirements.
+In particular, no existing model simultaneously incorporates pairwise same-type EMU coupling restricted to a predefined trip subset, explicit bicycle capacity constraints, depot balance per vehicle type, and aggregate crew-availability constraints within a single directly-solvable ILP formulation.
+It is restricted to rolling stock circulation planning for a given timetable.
+An important practical feature of the formulation is that it remains tractable for the considered real-world instances without resorting to column generation.

+As for quantum computing for railway applications, this study explores a practice-driven rolling stock circulation problem.
+Despite this potential, the literature on quantum computing and quantum-inspired approaches for rolling stock circulation planning remains limited to the aforementioned contribution of~\cite{grozea2021optimising}, which addresses a homogeneous fleet without passenger capacity constraints, using a proprietary hybrid solver.

 As quantum devices are small and prone to error, a hybrid quantum-classical approach~\cite{DwaveHSS} has been applied therein and to a somewhat similar railway rescheduling problem~\cite{koniorczyk2025solving}.
 However, such hybrid solvers are proprietary, and it is difficult to assess the potential impact of the quantum or quantum-inspired part of the algorithm on the overall optimization performance.
+This paper therefore compares a pragmatic classical ILP approach with QUBO-based approaches solved using both quantum annealing hardware and a physics-based quantum-inspired heuristic.